SnootyMonkey/coming-soon/README.md

 For instance, if you app is **http://your-heroku-machine-name.heroku.com/** then you should load **http://your-heroku-machine-name.heroku.com/redis-test**

 You should see: "Connection to Redis is: OK"

+Note:
+In case you see in browser's console error that coming-soon.js is not found, you need to build your project locally.
+Add `resources/public/js/` directory and push it to heroku as well.

 Go back to your landing page by removing the /redis-test from the URL and enter in your email address to test signing up for your own app.